 Post-Concussion Syndrome treatment in Toronto is needed in only about 15% of concussed individuals.
-It is important to realize that Post-Concussion Syndrome (AKA Persistent Post-Concussion Symptoms) is not just a long-lasting concussion.
+It is important to realize that Post-Concussion Syndrome (AKA Persistent Post-Concussive Symptoms PPCS) is not just a long-lasting concussion.
 It is best thought of as another condition altogether, which sometimes develops in the three month period following the concussion incident.
-Treating Post-Concussion Syndrome well therefore requires different approaches special knowledge, training and experience, all of which Paul provides.
+Treating Post-Concussion Syndrome well therefore requires different approaches special knowledge, training and experience, all of which we provide.
 Our Toronto Post-Concussion Syndrome treatment programs include:

 Enhancing Neuroplastic Recovery